zigiiprens/open-image-downloader/README.md

 words please use the `_` character instead of the space (only for the inline use of the argument `--classes`).
 Example: `Polar_bear`.

-Before use the following bash script to download dataset, you need to activate the "modules/downloader.py" "line 51".
+Before use the following bash script to download dataset, you need to activate the `modules/downloader.py` `line 51`.

 Let's for example download Apples and Oranges from the validation set.
 In this case we have to use the following command.
   ```bash